 Maximizing supply chain performance at the lowest operating costs and the lowest inventory levels means eliminating duplication of facilities and redundancy of vehicles and routes.
-It means reducing safety stock and work-in-process inventory at facilities.
+It also means reducing safety stock and work-in-process inventory at facilities.

 EFFICIENCY versus RESPONSIVENESS

 The best risk assessment and planning comes from cross-functional teams who can look at supply chains from different perspectives such as operations, finance, procurement and technology.
 SCM Globe provides a common platform for many different people to participate in the creation and review of supply chain contingency plans.
-See the case study titled “Java Furniture Company – Indonesia” for an example of how this risk management process can work.
+See the case study titled “Java Furniture Company – Indonesia” for an example of how this online collaboration process can work.

-SCM Globe enables risk management teams to model company supply chains and run simulations to identify likely points of failure and risk.
+Cross-functional risk management teams can model company supply chains and run simulations to identify likely points of failure and risk.
 They then create contingency plans and new supply chain models to be used in the event of those supply chain disruptions.

-Supply chain models and simulations such as those produced while working with the cases above or while modeling real supply chains clearly illustrate a team’s risk assessments and recommendations.
-These models and simulations can easily be shared with and reviewed by a wider audience of people who can examine proposed supply chain models and see for themselves what happens in the simulations.
+Supply chain models and simulations such as those produced while working with the cases above or while modeling real supply chains can clearly illustrate a team’s risk assessments and recommendations.
+These models and simulations are easily shared with and reviewed by a wider audience of people who can examine proposed supply chain models and see for themselves what happens in the simulations.
 And they can also experiment with their own ideas and share them in this review process.